 Non-executive directors receive remuneration consisting of a fixed annual retainer fee of P1,000,000 and a fixed per diem of P200,000 for each regular Board meeting attended.
 There were a total of seven regular Board meetings in 2013.
 In addition, non-executive directors are also entitled to a per diem of P100,000 per Board Committee meeting attended.

 The remuneration of non-executive directors was approved and ratified during the 2012 Annual Stockholders’ Meeting.
 The total compensation paid to the CEO and key officers of management is disclosed in the Definitive Information Statement sent to all shareholders.
 The total annual compensation reported includes the basic salary and other variable pay, such as performance-based cash bonuses and the exercise of previously granted Employee Stock Option Plans or the current ESOWN, if any.

 In addition to the various Board-level committees, the Company has also put in place a management committee to guide the critical decision-making and key governance processes required at the management level in overseeing individual business units, projects and support functions, as shown in our Governance Structure chart.
 The Company is cognizant of the importance of having clear policies, adopting best practices and maintaining strong internal controls to support effective corporate governance.

 Along with the members of the Board, the Company requires members of the Management Committee and other key officers to receive periodic training in corporate governance.
-As of year-end 2012, 11 members of the Management Committee and an additional four key officers, were certified for having attended accredited corporate governance training programs.
-We also rolled out in 2010 an internal training module for corporate governance that is attended by all new employees of the Company to effectively broaden their awareness of the principles of good corporate governance.
+As of year-end 2013, all members of the Management Committee and key officers have been certified for having attended accredited corporate governance training programs.
+We also rolled out in 2010 an internal training module for corporate governance that is attended by all new employees of the Company to effectively broaden their awareness on the principles of good corporate governance.

 Shareholder Value Creation